Treating Detector Systematics via a Likelihood Free Inference Method: Acknowledgments

 \section{Acknowledgments}

-The authors acknowledge support from DESY (Zeuthen, Germany), a member of the Helmholtz Association HGF and thank Michelle Tsirou and Summer Blot for reviewing the paper and providing valuable feedback.
+The authors acknowledge support from DESY (Zeuthen, Germany), a member of the Helmholtz Association HGF, and thank Michelle Tsirou, Summer Blot, and Sofia Athanasiadou for reviewing the paper and providing valuable feedback.